akashibot/akashi/README.md

 Discord bot for different purposes, made for fun and learning.

 ## ⚙️ Contributing

 Ok

 ## ⚖️ License

-Akashi is licensed under the GNU AFFERO GENERAL PUBLIC License.
+Akashi is licensed under the MIT License.
 See the LICENSE file for more information.